UCL-ARC/mkdocs-rc-docs/mkdocs-project-dir/docs/Supplementary/Slurm.md

 ### squeue

-The `squeue` command shows the status of your jobs.
-By default, if you run it with no options, it shows only your jobs (and no-one else’s).
+The `squeue --me` command shows the status of your jobs.
+By default, if you run it with no options, it shows all jobs.
 This makes it easier to keep track of your jobs.

 The output will look something like this: